 The private markets are constantly evolving, and new spaces rise—then sometimes fall—in the span of a few years.
 Given this fluidity, it can be challenging to identify and track the most promising spaces of tomorrow.
 That’s why our analysts have developed a methodology to define and categorize

-these emerging spaces.
+.
 In this post, we look at clean meat—just one example of a space that is quickly taking off.

 What is clean meat?

 Clean meat is meat that’s been grown in a cell culture rather than harvested directly from an animal’s body after slaughter.
 Also called cell-based meat or cultured meat, it has the same characteristics as conventional meat but can be made by growing only the cell types that humans consume—like muscle and fat cells and connective tissue.
 Clean meat is just one application of the underlying cellular agriculture technology, which takes animal stem cells, scales them and scaffolds them into the appropriate shape, color and texture.

 Clean meat is an important emerging space today because of traditional meat production’s heavy toll on the environment.
 In 2017, a study found that the top three meat firms—JBS

 —emitted more greenhouse gases in 2016 than all of France.
 In the face of climate change, proponents of clean meat see it as a sustainable, sterile way to curb the emissions, as well as the land, water and resource use associated with factory farming—especially as the demand for meat products rise with the likelihood that the global population will hit nine billion by 2050.

 Median deal size (TTM)

 ▲ 115% YoY

 Companies in this space with the most mentions in the news in the last six months